piccolo-orm/piccolo_web/content/blog/managed_postgres.md

 Bear in the mind the additional storage that the cloud provider is using for backups.
 DigitalOcean stores backups for 7 days, which means it could use quite a bit more than 10 GB of storage.

 Still, database storage is very expensive compared to block storage and object storage.
-If your business requires huge amounts of database storage (perhaps you're using [TimescaleDB](https://www.timescale.com/) with terrabytes of data) then the cost of a managed database will be substantial.
+If your business requires huge amounts of database storage (perhaps you're using [TimescaleDB](https://www.timescale.com/) with terabytes of data) then the cost of a managed database will be substantial.

 ## Reasons not to use a Postgres service